radicalkjax/Athena/docs/components/AI_MODEL_SELECTOR.md

 }}%%
 sequenceDiagram
     participant Component as AIModelSelector
-    participant Store as Zustand Store
+    participant Store as SolidJS Store
     participant Env as Environment Config
     participant Services as AI Services
     participant UI as User Interface